Chernoff Information as a Privacy Constraint for Adversarial Classification and Membership Advantage: Conclusion

+We studied Chernoff information-namely, the optimal average error exponent for binary classification-through its representation in terms of the Radon-Nikodym derivative, and analyzed its relationship with $\varepsilon$-differential privacy (DP) and KL-DP.
+We showed that $\varepsilon$-DP implies Chernoff DP, subject to a condition linking the privacy parameter $\varepsilon$ and the Chernoff parameter $\alpha$.
+This relationship introduces a corresponding constraint on the admissible privacy budget.
+The optimal value of $\alpha$, which determines the best average error exponent for a given prior and privacy level $\varepsilon$, could not be obtained in closed form.
+Instead, we first derived an upper bound on the Radon-Nikodym derivative-based expression of the Chernoff information and then optimized this bound.
+Developing tighter bounding techniques to enable sharper characterizations remains an important direction for future work.
+Furthermore, we proved that Chernoff DP implies KL-DP, showing that Chernoff DP is sandwiched between $\varepsilon$-DP and KL-DP in the hierarchy of privacy metrics, ordered from strongest to weakest.

-Subsequently, we have demonstrated numerical comparison results for the well-known Kullback-Leibler divergence and Chernoff information for classification in Laplace mechanisms as a function of the privacy budget, global sensitivity and the absolute value of the modification applied on the data by the adversary.
-Accordingly, even when the absolute value of the impact of the attack is tripled in terms of the query's sensitivity, in the high privacy regime, i.e. for small values of $\varepsilon$, Chernoff information remains to obey the upper bound, unlike the Kullback Leibler divergence.
+We also presented numerical comparisons between the Kullback-Leibler divergence and Chernoff information in the context of classification under Laplace mechanisms, as functions of the privacy budget, global sensitivity, and the magnitude of the adversarial perturbation.
+Notably, even when the magnitude of the attack is tripled relative to the query sensitivity, Chernoff information continues to satisfy the derived upper bound in the strong privacy regime, whereas the Kullback-Leibler divergence may violate it.

+Finally, we proposed a novel theoretical upper bound on the adversary's membership inference advantage based on Chernoff DP and compared it numerically with existing bounds from the literature under various scenarios.
+The Chernoff-based bound converges the tightest known bound in the weaker privacy regime (i.e., for larger values of $\varepsilon$, approximately $\varepsilon \geq 4.5$).
+Future work will investigate additional membership inference settings that may benefit from the rapid convergence of Chernoff information with respect to the number of samples.